bstefanescu/qutejs/web/doc/docs/components.md

 {
 	// initialization code and reactive properties definition init(app) {
-		// do any intiialization here
+		// do any initialization here
-		this.aNonReactiveProperty = 'I am a non reactive property';
+		this.aNonReactiveProperty = 'I am a non-reactive property';
 		// then return the reactive properties if any return {
 			firstName: 'John',